-Man dies after being pulled from Lake Washington in Kirkland
+Two deaths at lakes near Kirkland and SeaTac on Sunday

 The man appeared to be in his 40s, Picinich said.
 His identity was not immediately released.

+After 3 p.m.
+Sunday, a man in his 40s died at Angle Lake in SeaTac after King County Sheriff’s deputies tried unsuccessfully to revive him, said sheriff’s spokesman Sgt.
+Tim Meyer, who had no further details on the incident.

-Every summer, people die in local lakes and rivers as crowds flock to the water for a respite from the heat.
+Every summer, people die in local lakes and rivers as temperatures rise.
 The deceptively cold waters can shock even experienced swimmers and lead to drownings, especially for those not wearing life jackets.

 As of last week, King County officials had counted 12 drownings for the year, according to preliminary figures.

 Last week, a 33-year-old-old Bellevue man died after diving into Lake Washington trying to save his young son, who had fallen from a boat.
 Members of a local sailing club pulled the child, who was wearing a lifejacket, to safety.

+On Saturday in Seattle, divers and swimmers spent hours searching for a man reportedly in distress in Lake Washington near Seward Park, according to the Seattle Fire Department.
+The man was not located.